NegasiHaile/DS-Ti-En-MT-evaluation/README.md

 ### Annotation

-“human ratings based on expert-based human evaluation via Multidimensional Quality Metrics (MQM)”
+“Human ratings based on expert-based human evaluation via Multidimensional Quality Metrics (MQM)”

 Two experts were involved in the project.
 Both are native tigrinya speakers and are both fluent in English.
 Each annotator did 50% of the work.